 Secondly, your message can be blocked on Facebook side if it contains some promotional materials as it's strictly forbidden by Facebook for Non-promotional messages sent outside 24-hour window.

-Also, please note that 'Other' tag is not one of Facebook's approved Tags, so messages with this Content Type will be sent only to those users who are within the 24-hour messaging window.
+Also, please note that the 'Other' tag is not one of Facebook's approved Tags, so messages with this Content Type will be sent only to those contacts who are within the 24-hour messaging window.
 For those, who are outside it, these messages won't be sent.